EminHaziyev/EminHaziyev/README.md

 # Hi there, I'm Emin Haziyev! 👋

-I’m a multidisciplinary developer shaping digital experiences that linger in memory.
-My work lives at the intersection of functional engineering and thoughtful design, where structure and aesthetics quietly collaborate.
+I am a results-driven IT Project Manager who excels at leading cross-functional teams through clear communication and strategic alignment.
+I specialize in bridging the gap between business stakeholders and engineering, ensuring complex requirements are translated into actionable delivery.

-Grounded in computer science and inspired by the arts, I approach every project with a broadened lens.
-To me, code isn’t just a utility; it’s a medium for crafting emotion, clarity, and meaning.
+While I maintain a strong technical foundation in full-stack systems and architecture, my focus is on orchestrating the project lifecycle to ensure efficiency, scalability, and high-impact results.

-Outside the editor, you’ll find me deep in a good book 📚, sharpening my focus through judo 🥋, chasing clarity on a run 🏃‍♂️, or recharging outdoors 🌳 where ideas tend to arrive unannounced.
+Outside the work, you’ll find me deep in a good book 📚, sharpening my focus through judo 🥋, chasing clarity on a run 🏃‍♂️, or recharging outdoors 🌳 where ideas tend to arrive unannounced.

 ## [Devlab LLC](https://devlab.llc)
 ![](https://badges.devlab.llc/EminHaziyev)